Aleurites moluccanus: Other uses

 The kernel is the source of candlenut oil, which has no known toxicity and is not an irritant, even to the eyes.

 In ancient Hawaiʻi, kukui fruits were burned to provide light.
 The nuts were strung in a row on a palm leaf midrib, lit on one end, and burned one by one every fifteen minutes or so.
 This led to their use as a measure of time.
 Hawaiians extracted the oil from the nut and burned it in a stone oil lamp called a kukui hele po (light, darkness goes) with a wick made of kapa cloth.

 Hawaiians had many other uses for the tree, including leis from the shells, leaves, and flowers; ink for tattoos from charred nuts; a varnish with the oil; and fishermen would chew the nuts and spit them on the water to break the surface tension and remove reflections, giving them greater underwater visibility.
 A red-brown dye made from the inner bark was used on kapa and aho (Touchardia latifolia cordage).
 A coating of kukui oil helped preserve ʻupena (fishing nets).
 The nohona waʻa (seats) and pale (gunwales) of waʻa (outrigger canoes) were made from the wood.
 The trunk was sometimes used to make smaller canoes used for fishing.

 The oil can often be found in Indonesian hair-care products.
 In Fiji, where the nut is called sikeci, the oil is used in cosmetic products.

 Wealthier members of the Batak people have their coffins (Karo: pelangkah) made from the wood, carved in the shape of a boat whose bow is decorated with the carved head of a hornbill, a horse, or a mythical beast known as a singa.

 In the Philippines, the fruit and tree are traditionally known as lumbang, after which Lumban, a lakeshore town in Laguna province, is named.
-Before the intrusion of non-native species, it was frequently used as a property-line manager because its silvery underleaf makes the tree easy to distinguish from a distance.
+Before the intrusion of non-native species, it was frequently used as a property-line marker because its silvery underleaf makes the tree easy to distinguish from a distance.

 In the state of Sabah, Malaysian Borneo, the Dusun tribes call the fruit godou and use it in tattoo-making as an optional ingredient for the ink.

 As recently as 1993 on the outlying islands of the kingdom of Tonga, candlenuts were chewed into sweet-scented emollient used during a traditional funerary ritual.
 They were used for making various sweet-smelling oils for the skin.
 In Australia, Aboriginal Australians used them for a variety of similar purposes.

 In Flores near Ende, it is called kéloré and used as a mordant for dyes with Morinda citrifolia (mengkudu).

 On the island of Rapa Iti in the Austral Islands, fish hooks were carved from the endocarp of the candlenut as a result of lacking other suitable material.
 These fish hooks were quite small and were used for catching certain species of fish, such as Leptoscarus vaigiensis (Komokomo) and Stegastes fasciolatus (Nganga).